Wiredcraft/test-backend/myapp/README.md

     }
 }
 ```
-* Make sure you could connect to above the configured redis server.
+* Make sure you could connect to the above configured redis server.
 * ```npm start```
-* Then you will some similar messages as following:
+* Then you will see some similar messages as follows:
 ```test
 > myapp@1.0.0 start D:\nodejs\workspace\test-backend\myapp
 > node ./bin/www